 How to expand your biz onto sidewalks & parking areas

 The City of Carpinteria has implemented a temporary COVID-19 outdoor business permit program to allow businesses to operate in the City right-of-way and other privately owned outdoor spaces.
 Businesses can apply for permission to use sidewalks and parking areas for restaurant seating, retail merchandise or other permitted operations.
+(NOTE: As of early December 2020, outdoor seating is not permitted at restaurants or brewery tasting rooms.)

 SB County Workplace Readiness Checklist